Carrying a Concealed Firearm

 This section does not authorize carrying a concealed weapon without a permit, as prohibited by §§ 790.01 and 790.02.

-Lawful use of a firearm is defined in subsection (3) which provides:
+The lawful use of a firearm is defined in subsection (3), which provides:

 The provisions of ss.
 790.053 and 790.06 do not apply in the following instances, and, despite such sections, it is lawful for the following persons to own, possess, and lawfully use firearms and other weapons, ammunition, and supplies for lawful purposes: